RubixML/ML/README.md

 ```

 ### Accuracy
-Accuracy is a quick classification and anomaly detection metric defined as the number of true positives over all samples in the testing set.
+Accuracy is a quick and simple classification and anomaly detection metric defined as the number of true positives over all samples in the testing set.

 > [Source](https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/Metrics/Accuracy.php)